Why so chic?

 Overlooking miles of Tuscan countryside, Il Falconiere is an idyllic small boutique hotel in Cortona, Italy.
 Set on the Baracchi family estate, the hotel's 20 rooms are spread between the estate's old stone villa, the chapel, and the farmhouse.

-On-site is Il Falconiere's Michelin-star restaurant, where you can enjoy a delicious meal after a day of pampering in the Thesan Etruscan Spa.
-The Barrachi estate has produced wine for years, and we highly recommend tasting some of their delicious wines.
+On site is Il Falconiere's Michelin-star restaurant, where you can enjoy a delicious meal after a day of pampering in the Thesan Etruscan Spa.
+The Barrachi estate has produced wine for years, and we highly recommend tasting some of their delicious produce.

 This Chic Retreat is perfect for exploring the walled city of Cortona.
 Situated at the heart of the land of the Etruscans, it's a charming and striking medieval hilltop town, which is host to many cultural events throughout the year.
 The town is home to a famous archaeological museum (MAEC) and is full of little hidden squares and 'Vicoli' - there's always something to discover!

 Il Falconiere is an A-lister favourite, with celebrity guests that include Sofia Loren, Jeremy Irons, Frances Mayes (of "Under The Tuscan Sun" fame) and Paolo Rossi.